bpoplauschi/ImageCachingBenchmark/README.md

 - download the images asynchronously
 - process images (scale, remove red eyes, remove borders, …) so they are ready to be displayed
-- write them on disk
+- write them on disk or memory
-- read from disk and display them when needed
+- read from disk or memory and display them when needed

 ```objectivec
 // assuming we have an NSURL *imageUrl and UIImageView *imageView, we need to load the image from the URL and display it in the imageView